therossee/ThesisManagement-Group09/backend/README.md

 - GET `/api/teacher/uploads/:stud_id/:app_id`
     - Authenticated by a teacher, gets uploads associated with a specific student's application for a teacher.
-    - Error if a student with the given id or a application with a given id doesn't exist.
+    - Error if a student with the given id or an application with a given id doesn't exist.